Man seen accosting Hurricane Ida television reporter during live broadcast arrested in Ohio

 HURRICANE IDA: MISSISSIPPI POLICE ISSUE ARREST WARRANTS FOR MAN WHO ACCOSTED TV REPORTER DURING BROADCAST

-According to marshals, Bagley was nabbed after exiting the store of a shopping plaza in Dayton.
+According to marshals, Dagley was nabbed after exiting the store of a shopping plaza in Dayton.

 Dagley’s charges are related to events from Aug.
-30, when he was seen pulling up in his white pickup truck and charging toward MSNBC News Reporter Shaquille Brewster while he was doing a live segment for the network in Gulfport, Mississippi.
+30, when he was seen pulling up in his white pickup truck and charging toward MSNBC News reporter Shaquille Brewster while he was doing a live segment for the network in Gulfport, Mississippi.

 MULTIPLE NATIONAL GUARD SOLDIERS INVOLVED IN MISSISSIPPI WRECK ON WAY TO ASSIST WITH IDA RELIEF EFFORTS

 "You’re going to report this accurately, right?"
-Bagley could be heard yelling.
+Dagley could be heard yelling.

 He kept yelling even as Brewster and the camera person moved away from him.
 Brewster then tells MSNBC anchor Craig Melvin, "Craig, I’m going to toss it back to you, because we have a person who needs a little help right now."